w3f/Grants-Program/applications/Nighthawk.md

 It's widely known that the crypto space, including the Polkadot community, is consistently under the threat of scams.
 While quantifying the exact losses is challenging, phishing attacks have resulted in the loss of hundreds of millions of dollars across the crypto ecosystem.
 PhishFort is embarking on a significant initiative by creating a consumer-oriented, community-driven, free, and efficient solution to combat this problem.
 While our primary business involves providing B2B services to various industry communities, this project is our way of giving back to the entire crypto industry without commercial interests.

-Our motivation to undertake this endeavor stems from our deep understanding of the crypto landscape and the severe damage inflicted by phishing attacks in a matter of minutes.
+Our motivation to undertake this endeavour stems from our deep understanding of the crypto landscape and the severe damage inflicted by phishing attacks in a matter of minutes.
 What has been missing in this fight against phishing is a swift response mechanism driven by the community.
-Although we take pride in promptly removing malicious content from the internet, we recognize the need to offer real-time protection to end users if we are to collectively address this problem.
+Although we take pride in promptly removing malicious content from the internet, we recognise the need to offer real-time protection to end users if we are to collectively address this problem.
 Nighthawk has been designed to serve this exact purpose.

 For too long, end users have been easy prey for scammers, but we aim to change this dynamic.
-By allowing users to report scams and disseminate these reports to the entire userbase for near real-time protection, we aspire to transform potential victims into proactive responders.
+By allowing users to report scams and disseminate these reports to the entire user-base for near real-time protection, we aspire to transform potential victims into proactive responders.

+- An indication of why your team is interested in creating this project.

 ### Project Details

   The MVP of the project has been successfully deployed to the Chrome Store and Add-ons Store, available here:

 https://chrome.google.com/webstore/detail/nighthawk-by-phishfort/bdiohckpogchppdldbckcdjlklanhkfc